staslebedenko/FestiveTechCalendar2020Workshop/README.md

 ```

 ## Step 4.
-Generate Kubernetes manifest and deploy application to the cloud.
+Update Functions triggers, Kubernetes manifest and deploy application to the cloud.

 During this step we will:
 * Deploy container to the private container registry (ACR).